 This UBC Continuing and Professional Education micro-certificate program is approved for full funding.

 About this Program

 The ability to communicate information accurately, succinctly and unambiguously is an essential skill required by employers in a breadth of technical industries.
-This non-credit UBC micro-credential in technical communication consists of eight courses covering skills essential for employment and career advancement in the science and engineering sectors.
+This non-credit UBC micro-credential in technical communication consists of nine courses covering skills essential for employment and career advancement in the science and engineering sectors.